robenkleene/development-references/unity/unity-navigation.md

 ### WASD

-The WASD keys can be used for movement like a game while the left mouse button is held down.
+The WASD keys can be used for movement like a game while the right mouse button is held down *is this possible with a trackpad?*